Crunchy vegetables and nuts, how easy is that.

 - Dressing: Mix all dressing ingredients and chill until ready to put the slaw together.

 - Bring about 2 cups water to boil and add one cup of the frozen edamame.
-Bring to bring, then drain and put in bowl of ice water for about 5 minutes, drain and set aside.
+Bring to boil, cook 2-3 minutes, then drain and put in bowl of ice water for about 5 minutes, drain and refrigerate until needed.

 - Put the broccoli slaw, cabbage slaw, carrot, jalapeño, shallot (or green onion) and cilantro in bowl.
 Mix to combine.
 Add the edamame and mix again gently so you don't break up the bean.
 Refrigerate until ready to serve.